 Firstly, you need to consider your use cases.
 Are you looking for an organization-wide repository for all your digital assets, from personnel headshots to SKU-level images?
 Or are you in need of something that will optimize your product-related assets to streamline your go-to-market strategy?

 If you’re looking for a business-led software solution that helps you maximize profitability out of your digital assets at every touchpoint, then PIM is your answer.
 PIM’s capacity to provide a single source of product truth can meet your internal and external demands for optimized, accurate, and relevant product assets while eliminating those manual errors and delays that can quickly derail your omnichannel strategy.

 PIM software is also configurable.
 It grows with your needs and demands, meaning it can act as a jumping-off point for your entire digital transformation.
 For example, starting with a PIM can help you meet your asset needs while taking advantage of the many connectors available for PIM, such as print tools.
 Later in your digital transformation journey, you may then decide to integrate further asset-related solutions, such as DAM, to meet your needs.

-For a deeper dive on PIM, read the Gartner Market Guide for Digital Shelf Analytics.
+For a deeper dive on PIM, read the Gartner Market Guide for PIM Solutions.
 If you would like more information on securing the right lens for your product journey, be sure to to read the PIM buyer’s guide to learn more about product information management.
 Alternatively, speak to a PIM expert today to discover the difference inriver makes.